Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 When selecting an existing customer/supplier from the list in the *Customer/supplier list* tab, the *Customer/supplier (number)* tab is displayed.
 Existing details can be edited and new ones can be entered in the subsequent sub-tabs.

+The display sub-tabs and information vary depending of whether a customer or a supplier has been selected.

 ### Further addresses

-*Accounting > Select fiscal year > Settings > Tab DEBTORS/CREDITORS > Tab Create customer/supplier > Sub-tab Further addresses*
+*Accounting > Select fiscal year > Settings > Tab DEBTORS/CREDITORS > Tab Customer/supplier list > Select customer/supplier > Sub-tab Further addresses*

 ![Further addresses](/Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/FurtherAddresses01.png "[Further addresses]")

 The address entered in the *Address details* section in the *Address/contact* sub-tab is automatically saved as standard delivery address.
 The standard address is displayed in this sub-tab marked as **STD**.
 Further delivery addresses can be added in this sub-tab.